Skip to main content

 mkdir cnoe-diagnostics

-kubectl cluster-info dump --output-directory=cnoe-diagnostics/cluster-info
+kubectl cluster-info dump --output-directory=cnoe-diagnostics/kind-cluster-info

-kubectl get events -A --sort-by=.metadata.creationTimestamp > cnoe-diagnostics/events.yaml
+kubectl get events -A --sort-by=.metadata.creationTimestamp > cnoe-diagnostics/kind-events.yaml

 task helmfile:status > cnoe-diagnostics/helmfile-status.txt